lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 So you have a tool that can efficiently use multiple nodes with multiple GPUs and apply batching to maximise utilization.
 Out of the box.

 Most data shops use code notebooks to develop their stuff but they barely reproduce, can't be shipped and are severely limited.
 Elixir has Livebook which is fully collaborative, text-based, straightforward and actually useful beyond data.
+Many devs use it for operations scripting, running it against their production nodes.
 And you can use it to ship applications.
 And with immutability you get almost perfect reproducability.

 Bumblebee and Nx are not just ways to run some Python code that runs your ML models for you.
 They are an ambitious stab at the weakest part of the stack and it has already enabled a ton of practical use.
 It slots right into the toolset.
 And the ecosystem is growing around it.

 How is this web?
+Well, I don't know about you but my clients talk a lot about AI right now.
+And this type of deep stack development, where full stack is not enough and we have to go off into data and ML is only getting more common.

 ## Getting hands-on: Embedded Linux